-As much as I love the illustrations, I’m less fond of the font the text that The Life of St. Brigid is set in.
+As much as I love the illustrations, the text is set in a font the is beautiful and evocative and problematic.
 The font is clearly intended to suggest an Irish manuscript from centuries past.
-And, in all honesty I truly love the font.
-It’s beautiful and evocative.
-But I suspect that newly independent readers will find it difficult.
+And, in all honesty I truly love it.
+I suspect, though, that newly independent readers will find it difficult to read.

 St. Brigid’s Cloak and Blueberry Jam: This is my favorite story from the life of St. Brigid.

 The Lenten Feast of St. Patrick: St. Patrick’s Day falls during Great Lent.
 But for the Irish, it’s a day of celebration.
 So how does that work out in practice?